jriguera/ansible-role-nginx/README.md

 A versatile role to setup nginx, created using this philosophy: https://github.com/jriguera/ansible-role-pattern/blob/master/README.md

+Ansible 2.0, works with Ubuntu Trusty, Xenial and Centos 7

 This role supports the definition of different vhosts and parameters, for example, it is capable of copying ssl certificates to the server if they are defined.